South Asian river dolphin: Evolution

 South Asian river dolphins are the only surviving members of the family Platanistidae and the superfamily Platanistoidea.
-They are not closely related to other river dolphins of the families Lipotidae, Pontoporiidae, and Iniidae, which all independently adapted to freshwater habitats.
-The following cladogram is based on Gatesy and colleagues (2012) and McGowen and colleagues (2020); and shows the relationship of South Asian river dolphins to other living toothed whale families:
+They are not closely related to river dolphins of the families Lipotidae, Pontoporiidae, and Iniidae, which all independently adapted to freshwater habitats.
+The following cladogram is based on Gatesy and colleagues (2012) and McGowen and colleagues (2020), and shows the relationship of South Asian river dolphins to other living toothed whale families:

 Several fossil species have been classified under Platanistoidea, the earliest of which date back to the late Oligocene (c.
 25 million years ago).
 The number of species peaked around the early Miocene (c.
 19 million years ago) and declined afterward.
 Examples of ancient platanistids include the genera Otekaikea and Waipatia and the species Awamokoa tokarahi of late Oligocene New Zealand, the family Allodelphinidae of early Miocene North Pacific, and Notocetus vanbenedeni and Aondelphis talen of early Miocene Patagonia.
 Platanistidae fossils have been found in Miocene deposits in Europe and North America.
 Fossil Platanistoidea showed a diversity of cochlea shapes, though Platanista was unusual in that it developed flatter spirals with larger gaps between them.

 During the middle Miocene, the ancestor of Platanista entered the Indo-Gangetic Plain, then covered by inland seas, and remained there when sea levels dropped in the late Neogene and its environment converted to freshwater.
 River dolphins likely traveled from the Ganges River basin to the Indus via stream capture within the last five million years.
 The split between the two species is estimated to have occurred around 550,000 years ago based on mitochondrial DNA.